-On August 5, the National Collegiate Athletics Association (NCAA) Division II Presidents Council announced that all fall sports championship would be cancelled because of the ongoing COVID-19 pandemic.
+On August 5, the National Collegiate Athletics Association (NCAA) Division II Presidents Council announced that all fall sports championships would be cancelled because of the ongoing COVID-19 pandemic.
 The decision came nearly a month after the California Collegiate Athletics Association (CCAA), the division in which Stan State athletics compete in, announced that there would be no sports being played this fall.

 “Personally, I am devastated for our student-athletes,” said Stan State athletics director Terry Donovan.
 “They train vigorously every day to compete in sports they love.
 Athletics evokes passion for a campus community and our students.
-I’m heartbroken for our seniors who have spent several years of their lives for a magical year but may miss the opportunity to compete.
+I’m heartbroken for our seniors who have spent several years of their lives for a magical year but may miss the opportunity to compete."

 Stanislaus State has a total of five fall sports teams, which are men’s and women’s soccer, men’s and women’s cross country, and women’s volleyball.
 Although these teams are not allowed to play in the fall and there will be no official championship to compete for, they may still be able to play during the spring if it is “deemed safe and appropriate” by the NCAA and the CCAA.